 Not all lemonades are created equal and until you try the Haitian version, I will say, you have been done a disservice.

-This fragrant drink can be served at any occasion, and it is the perfect refresher in the hot summer sun.
+This fragrant drink can be served on any occasion, and it is the perfect refresher in the hot summer sun.

 This drink is infused with vanilla extract to bring an abundance of flavor besides the fresh lemons used.